JiriSlof/KnowledgeBase/MS System Center.md

 ## License Mobility
 - Licenses can be reassigned to servers no more frequently than once every 90 days.
 - License Mobility is benefit of SA.
+- License Mobility across Server Farms is NOT available as an SA benefit.

 ## License Suites
 - Core CAL Suite